nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 ## Getting published data from device

-SiRu supports pub/sub messaging inside room.
+SiRu supports pub/sub messaging inside room with full-mesh P2P technology (no relay server!!).
 Here, we will show you how to handle publised data from device on client.
 In this example, device will publish timestamp every 1 seconds with topic of ``timestamp``.

 ### for client